spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 1. Connect to the cluster via `kubectl`.
 For more information, refer to [Access Cluster with kubectl](../clusters/cluster-management/palette-webctl.md).

-2. (Optional) Skip this step if the namespace where you plan to create the resouces using a non-Palette managed image already exists in your cluster.
+2. (Optional) Skip this step if the namespace where you plan to create the resources using a non-Palette managed image already exists in your cluster.
 Issue the following command to create a namespace where you plan to deploy the resources.
 Replace `namespace-name` with the name of your namespace.